Recent papers in flowchart understanding with VLMs

 One popular research direction is flowchart Visual Question Answering (VQA).
 For example, you might ask the VLM questions like:

 Some papers suggest that the inherent complexity of flowcharts (i.e., to truly understand the visuals of relations between nodes in the image) is the key challenge for VLMs.
-A recent paper by (Hou et al., 2025) makes the case that VLMs don’t actually read the images at all, they merely rely on their pre-learnt knowledge to answer questions.
+A recent paper by makes the case that VLMs don’t actually read the images at all, they merely rely on their pre-learnt knowledge to answer questions.
 One of their findings is that VLMs perform okay on real diagrams but significantly worse in synthetic diagrams, suggesting that they may not be able to answer when the knowledge in the images is not in their training data.

 Flowchart Image-to-Code